gaperton/React-MVx/documentation/02_API_Reference/04_Record/01_Record_basics.md

 #### `static` attributes = { name : `decl`, ... }

 Record is a class with an observalbe and serializable public attributes.
-Attributes *must* be declared statically in `static attributes` class member, which is an object hash mapping an the name to its declaration.
+Attributes *must* be declared statically in `static attributes` class member, which is an object hash mapping an attribute name name to its declaration, encapsulating attribute type, default value, and metadata controlling different aspects of attribute behavior.

 ```javascript
 @define class User extends Record {